apache/jackrabbit-oak/oak-doc/src/site/markdown/query/grammar-xpath.md

 "text()" is a shortcut for "jcr:xmltext".
 It is supported only for compatibility.

+Queries using the construct `(filter1 | filter2)' are converted to union, that is, one query is generated for each filter, and the result of both queries is combined.

 Examples:

 Only direct child nodes of /content/dam:

-    /content/dam/*
+    /jcr:root/content/dam/*

-All descendant nodes of /content/dam:
+All descendant nodes of /content/oak:index:

-    /content/dam//*
+    /jcr:root/content/oak:index//*

-All nodes named "profile" that have a parent node which is the direct child node of /user/home:
+All nodes named "rep:policy" that have a parent node which is the direct child node of /home/users:

-    /user/home/*/profile
+    /jcr:root/home/users/*/rep:policy

-All nodes named "profile" that have a parent node which is a descendant of /user/home:
+All nodes named "profile" that have a parent node which is a descendant of /home/users:

-    /user/home//*/profile
+    /jcr:root/home/users//*/profile

 All descendant nodes of /content that are of type oak:QueryIndexDefinition:

-    /content//element(*, oak:QueryIndexDefinition)
+    /jcr:root/content//element(*, oak:QueryIndexDefinition)

 All descendant nodes of /content that are of type oak:QueryIndexDefinition and are named "lucene":

-    /content//element(lucene, oak:QueryIndexDefinition)
+    /jcr:root/content//element(lucene, oak:QueryIndexDefinition)

-All nodes named "analyzers" that have a parent node with the property "type" set to "lucene":
+All nodes named "indexRules" that have a parent node with the property "type" set to "lucene":

-    /oak:index/[@type = 'lucene']/analyzers
+    /jcr:root/oak:index/*[@type = 'lucene']/indexRules

+The paths '/libs' and '/etc' should be searched:

+    /jcr:root/(libs | etc)//*[@jcr:uuid and @jcr:mimeType = 'text/css']

 <hr />